solana-labs/solana/docs/src/developing/clients/jsonrpc-api.md

 Submits a signed transaction to the cluster for processing.

+Note that this doesn't guarantee the transaction is confirmed by the cluster.
+While this method reasonably retries to submit it background, the transaction could be rejected if transaction's `recent_blockhash` expires.

+In other words, this method immediately succeeds, without waiting for any confirmations.

+Use [`getSignatureStatuses`](jsonrpc-api.md#getsignaturestatuses) to make sure the transaction is confirmed or not.

+Also, this method doesn't alter the transaction in any way.
+This method just relays the transaction created by clients to the cluster as-is.

 Before submitting, the following preflight checks are performed:

 1. The transaction signatures are verified